Bright8691/Livestock-Sales-Revenue-Prediction-Using-Machine-Learning/README.md

 The Project is aimed at developing a  machine learning model with Python in livestock sales prediction using old business transaction record to develop and deploy the best predictive model which can be used to improve livestock revenue

 # Project Overview
 The Project is aimed at developing a machine learning model with Python in livestock sales prediction using old business transaction records.
-The following factors that influenced livestock business where explored during the machine learning model.
-They include the following: data inspection and preprocessing, cleaning, exploratory data analysis, predictive modelling and feature engineering to build and evaluate accurate revenue prediction models.
+The following factors that influenced livestock business were explored during the machine learning model.
+They include the following: **data inspection and preprocessing, cleaning, exploratory data analysis, predictive modelling and feature engineering to build and evaluate accurate revenue prediction models**.
 Three regression algorithms were trained and compared to identify the best-performing model.
 The dataset source is from United Nation volunteer website.

 # Business Problem